lior-acqu/exchange-traded-habits/README.md

 ###### Adding Habits

 Logged in, you can create habits.
-Each habit will be stored with a title, a short name (based on title), a description, a time interval (how often the habit is performed), and an initial value (formula: $importance * difficulty * ln(interval)$).
+Each habit will be stored with a title, a short name (based on title), a description, a time interval (how often the habit is performed), and an initial value (formula: importance * difficulty * ln(interval)).

 ###### Habit-Tracking